Jasper Johns: Art market

-Valuation and awards

 In 1980 the Whitney Museum of American Art, New York, paid $1 million for Three Flags (1958), then the highest price ever paid for the work of a living artist.
 In 1988, Johns's False Start (1959) was sold at auction at Sotheby's to Samuel I. Newhouse Jr. for $17.05 million, setting a record at the time as the highest price paid for a work by a living artist at auction, and the second highest price paid for an artwork at auction in the U.S. In 1998, the Metropolitan Museum of Art, New York, bought Johns's White Flag (1955), the first painting by the artist to enter the Met's collection.
 While the museum would not disclose how much was paid, the New York Times reported that "experts estimate [the painting's] value at more than $20 million."
 In 2006, Johns's False Start (1959) again made history.
 Private collectors Anne and Kenneth Griffin (founder of the Chicago-based hedge fund Citadel LLC) purchased the work from David Geffen for $80 million, making it the most expensive painting by a living artist.
-In 2010, Flag (1958), was sold privately to hedge fund billionaire Steven A. Cohen for a reported $110 million (then £73 million; €81.7 million).
+In 2010, Flag (1958), was sold privately to hedge fund billionaire Steven A. Cohen for a reported $110 million (£73 million; €81.7 million).
 The seller was Jean-Christophe Castelli, son of Leo Castelli, Johns's dealer, who had died in 1999.
 While the price was not disclosed by the parties, the New York Times reported that Cohen paid about $110 million.
 On November 11, 2014, a 1983 version of Flag was auctioned at Sotheby's in New York for $36 million, establishing a new auction record for Johns.